loyjoy/academy/basic/menu/analytics/analytics.md

 The number shows how many times in total the double web push opt-in was given.

 #### Shared via Facebook
+Here you can see how often the experience was shared via Facebook.

 #### Shared via email
+Here you can see how often the experience was shared via email.

 #### Shared native

 #### Shared via Twitter
+Here you can see how often the experience was shared via Twitter.

 #### Shared via WhatsApp
+Here you can see how often the experience was shared via WhatsApp.

 #### Single opt-in reminder
+The number shows how many times in total the single reminder opt-in was given.

 #### Double opt-in reminder
+The number shows how many times in total the double reminder opt-in was given.

 #### Conversations

 #### Participations
+The number indicates how many participants there are in a raffle, for example.
+A customer can be counted several times if a more frequent participation in the raffle is possible.

 #### Advent calendar opened
+Here you can see how many times the advent calendar doors have been opened.

 #### Net Promoter Score
+The number indicates how often an NPS rating is given.

 #### Detractors
+Detractors are those customers who score between 1 and 6 on the NPS rating.

 #### Passives
+Passives are those customers who score 7 or 8 on the NPS rating.

 #### Promoters
+Passives are those customers who score 9 or 10 on the NPS rating.

 #### Pin email sent
+The number indicates how often an email with a pin was sent.

 #### Pin succeded
+The number indicates how often a pin has been entered correctly.

 #### Pin failed
+The number indicates how often a pin has been entered incorrectly.

 #### Customer deleted
+Here you can see how many customers have been deleted.

 ### 4.2.
 KPIs over time